 And while you are considering the possibilities note that fragrant roses are one of the most bioactive, medicinal plants in the garden.
 They are rich in antioxidants and are traditionally used as medicinal plants, as well as culinary and cosmetic plants throughout the world.
 See this post about the medicinal benefits of roses.

 Every part of the rose plant can be used medicinally except the thorns.
 Rose leaf tea has more antioxidants and polyphenols than green tea.
 Rose petal honey is a flavorful honey that is also beneficial for sore throats and coughs.
+Rose petal jam is delicious and takes on the rich colors of the roses that you use.
 Rosehips have traditionally been used as a vitamin C supplement and to ward off winter colds.

-Ideally you will want to choose hardy, fragrant, repeat blooming roses for your rose garden from the Rugosa roses class, species roses that are hardy in your region, or single blooming roses from the Rosa gallica class.
+Ideally you will want to choose hardy, fragrant, repeat blooming roses for your rose garden from the Rugosa roses class, species roses that are hardy in your region, or single blooming roses from the Rosa gallica class, like an apothecary rose.
 While there are many other hardy roses, these species of roses have proven to be highly medicinal and bioactive so they are optimal for herbal medicinal use, for cosmetic use, for culinary use and for just beautifying your home and garden.